Philosophy – Associate in Arts for Transfer

 The Associate in Arts in Philosophy for Transfer (AA-T) degree meets the lower division course requirements necessary for the California State University (CSU) system.
 Students completing the AA-T degree in Philosophy are guaranteed admission to the CSU system, but not necessarily to a particular CSU campus or major of their choice.
 Students should consult with a counselor for more information on university admission and transfer requirements.

-To be awarded the Associate Degree for Transfer, students must have the following:
+To be awarded the Associate in Arts in Philosophy for Transfer degree, students must:

-- Completion of at least 18 semester units in the major with a grade of “C” or better.
+Associate Degrees for Transfer (ADTs) also require that students earn a “C” or better in all courses required for the major or area of emphasis.
 A “P” (Pass) grade is also an acceptable grade for courses in the major if the course is taken on a Pass/No Pass basis.

 Program Learning Outcomes